-Thailand is a prosperous nation with strong banks, modern factories, flourishing tourism, a growing middle class and other typical markers of a successful democracy.
+Thailand is a relatively prosperous nation with strong banks, modern factories, flourishing tourism, a growing middle class and other typical markers of a successful democracy.
 Which is exactly what it lacks.
-Thailand has had so many coups in its modern history that scholars sometimes refer to the last 82 years as its “coup season.”
-In between, violent political strife has been chronic.
-The latest round features deadly street clashes, politically tainted corruption trials and the army taking control after an election derailed by protests.
+Thailand has had so many coups in its modern history that scholars sometimes refer to the last eight decades as its “coup season.”
+In between, there has been violent political strife.
+The latest round featured deadly street clashes, politically tainted corruption trials and the army taking control after an election derailed by protests.
 More than three years on, the junta is still in charge and there’s no exact date yet for new elections.
 With its interventionist military and polarized population, will Thailand ever get the hang of democracy?